 SRT method, however, is not organic farming.
 “We practice residue-free farming,” she says.

 How COVID-19 lockdown helped

 Rasika continues the practice she began in 2012 – of being out in the fields at 6am.
 After working in her farm for a couple of hours, she heads to her consultancy office – Krishimayi Agro Services, where farmers from Maharashtra, Gujarat and sometimes even other states come to learn about farming.
+The maximum are Maharashtra farmers who come from nearby places.
 “The rest of the afternoon I spend with other farmers in my area, not only solving their farming-related problems but also counselling them on the need to involve the next generation in agriculture,” she says.

 Since Sudhagadh-Pali is less than a three-hour drive from Mumbai, the area is witnessing rapid industrialisation.
 As real estate gets expensive in Mumbai’s suburbs, companies are now moving further away from peripheries, leading to a rise in land prices in small towns and villages.